What Is Your Jewellery Style?

-Sometimes it can be a difficult decision to choose a piece of jewellery, either for ourselves or for a gift for someone we know.
+Sometimes it can be a difficult decision to choose a piece of jewellery, either for ourselves or, especially, for a gift for someone we know.

 Wouldn’t it be fabulous to know just what ‘style’ of jewellery to go for?

-Because there are styles of jewellery in much the same way that there are styles of clothes and, knowing what style we inherently fall into, really helps to zone in on the correct jewellery that suits our personality.
+Because, according to style consultants, there are styles of jewellery in much the same way that there are styles of fashion and knowing what style we inherently fall into, really helps to zone in on the correct jewellery that suits our personality.

-The House of Colour do have more styles than the five I’ve listed below, though.
+The House of Colour does have more styles than the five I’ve listed below, though.

 As a starting point, just knowing if your skin tone is a warm or a cool shade helps enormously.
 Warm shades are more suited to gold or rose gold (this can be gold vermeil to keep costs down); cool skin tones suit silver and white gold, platinum or palladium.

-Also consider choosing warm coloured stones if you have warm-toned skin (browns, cream, warm greens) and cooler colours if you have cool-toned skin (pink, white, cool blues and greens).
+Also consider choosing warm-toned stones if you have warm-toned skin (browns, cream, warm greens) and cooler, crisper colours if you have cool-toned skin (pink, white, cool blues and greens).

 Even with no Style Class to go to you can still fare well in working out which style you are.

-Consider the styles that you have been wearing when people have complimented you even if they are not specifically mentioning the clothes or jewellery that you are wearing).
+Consider the styles that you have been wearing when people have complimented you (even if they are not specifically mentioning the clothes or jewellery that you are wearing).
 The effect of wearing the correct colours and style is not glaringly obvious but will help you look generally brighter and uplifted.

-Indeed, when I had my Colour Analysis done I remember thinking “I can’t wear that!” when I was shown the best colours for me (and, bearing in mind that I am a ‘deep Autumn’ colouring therefore the colours I was advised suit me the best are not exactly bright, showy colours!).
+Indeed, when I had my Colour Analysis done I remember thinking “I can’t wear that!” when I was shown the best colours for me (and, bearing in mind that I am a ‘Deep Autumn’ so not exactly bright, showy colours!).
 I felt too conspicuous, like I would be showing off!

 The styles are: